 The REAL3™ product portfolio also comprises dedicated bare die imagers for consumer applications.

-3D reference cameras
+3D ToF reference camera modules

 As automated driving capabilities evolve, drivers are increasingly being relieved of regular driving tasks and almost become “passengers”.
 This means cars are being turned into “living spaces” with completely new interior concepts to meet entertainment, work and relaxation expectations.

 A REAL3™ time-of-flight (ToF) camera is the best way to support growing demand for comfort and convenience while still delivering advanced levels of passive safety.
 Additionally, a ToF camera can reduce the BOM for other electronic systems such as seat mat and seat belt sensors.

 Examples of enhanced comfort features enabled by REAL3™

 - Intentional in-cabin lighting so only the area the driver or passenger is reaching for is illuminated (e.g. knobs close to a human hand)